Strategy

 • Monitor Reddit, Hacker News, and niche forums

-• Use tools like HeyJared's monitoring features to track journalist coverage
+• Use tools like HeyJared's Explore page to track journalist coverage

 Not every story is your story.
 The key is finding authentic connections between breaking news and your expertise: